alexanderjj03/JSwing-typing-games/README.md

 they wish to play (each game mode has a corresponding button).
 At the moment, there are three game modes, with more possibly to come.
-At any time during these games, the user is provided a button at the very bottom of the screen to bring them back to the main menu:
+At any time during these games, the user is provided a button at the very bottom of the screen to bring them back to the main menu.

+This originally started as a project for a class, at which time only the Typing Race was (quite poorly) implemented.
+Ever since then, I have developed the Falling Words and Boss Fight game modes on the side.
+I intend to expand on the Boss Fight mode slightly more, but am currently prioritizing other projects.

 ### -Typing Race (develops speed & accuracy)